-Private David Klotz was transferred to the Veteran Reserve Corps (also known as the “invalid corps”) on 1 March.
+On 1 March, Private David Klotz was transferred to the Veteran Reserve Corps (also known as the “invalid corps”).
 Ten days later, Privates William Brecht, Werner Erbe and John Hinderer were all also transferred to the Veteran Reserve Corps while Private John F. Fersch was discharged on a Surgeon’s Certificate of Disability.

 The next day, the 47th Pennsylvania Volunteers were ordered into a critically important defensive position at the far right of the Union lines, their right flank spreading up onto a high bluff.
 By 3 p.m., after enduring a midday charge by the troops of Confederate General Richard Taylor (a plantation owner who was the son of Zachary Taylor, former President of the United States), the brutal fighting still showed no signs of ending.
 Suddenly, just as the 47th was shifting to the left side of the massed Union forces, the men of the 47th Pennsylvania were forced to bolster the 165th New York’s buckling lines by blocking another Confederate assault.

-After some time as a POW at Camp Ford near Tyler Texas, Private Zellner became one of 300 to 400 men deemed well enough by Camp Ford officials to be shipped to Shreveport, Louisiana.
-They were then transported on by rail to the notorious Confederate POW camp at Andersonville, Georgia.
+After some time as a POW in Texas, Private Zellner became one of 300 to 400 men deemed well enough by Camp Ford officials to be shipped to Shreveport, Louisiana.
+They were then transported by rail to the notorious Confederate POW camp at Andersonville, Georgia.
 Held there until his release in September 1864, Zellner recovered and continued to serve with the 47th Pennsylvania Volunteers.
 He was then wounded in action again during the Battle of Cedar Creek, Virginia on 19 October 1864.